technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 07/Lab 07.md

 ## Task 0: Create an environment in the United States Region

 In this task, you will check the region where your Dev One environment was created.
-If it is not in the United States, then you will create an environment in the United States region since the Computer-Using Agents is not available in all the regions by default and use the newly created environment for this lab alone.
+If it is not in the United States, then you will create an environment in the United States region since the Computer-Using Agents is not available in all the regions by default.
+You will use the newly created environment for this lab alone.

 1. Open +++https://admin.powerplatform.microsoft.com/+++.
 Select **Manage** from the left pane and then select the **Dev One** environment.